About Gallery of Photography

 Company Secretary Trish Lambe

 Registered Office Meeting House Square, Temple Bar, Dublin 2

 Auditors Byrne Curtin Kelly, Suite 4 & 5 Bridgewater Business Centre,

 Conyngham Road, Islandbridge, Dublin 8, Ireland, D08 T9NH.

 Business address Meeting House Square, Temple Bar, Dublin 2

-At a meeting of the Board of Directors of the Irish Gallery of Photography Ltd (trading as Gallery of Photography) held on 9th September 2015 the Board of Directors of the Irish Gallery of Photography Ltd committed to comply with and implement The Governance Code for the Community, Voluntary and Charitable Sector in Ireland.
+At a meeting of the Board of Directors of the Irish Gallery of Photography (formerly LTD) (business name Gallery of Photography Ireland) held on 9th September 2015 the Board of Directors of the Irish Gallery of Photography Ltd committed to comply with and implement The Governance Code for the Community, Voluntary and Charitable Sector in Ireland.

 - We are committed to comply with the recommended guidelines for financial guidelines.

 - We are committed to the implementation of the Code of Governance.